Global group laws and equivariant bordism rings: Complex bordism

 \begin{Cor} The global Lazard ring $\bL$ is a regular global group law.
-Moreover, each $L_A$ is free as a module over the Lazard ring $L$. \end{Cor} \begin{proof} We know that $\upi_*(\MU)$ is regular, since it is concentrated in even degrees.
+Moreover, for every abelian compact Lie group $A$ the ring $L_A$ is free as a module over the Lazard ring $L$. \end{Cor} \begin{proof} We know that $\upi_*(\MU)$ is regular, since it is concentrated in even degrees.
 Moreover, Comeza{\~n}a \cite{Com96} showed that $\pi_*^A(\MU_A)$ is free as a module over $\pi_*(MU)$.
 Hence, by Theorems \ref{thm:A} and \ref{thm:C}, the analogous statements hold for $\bL$. \end{proof}

 \begin{Remark} It is useful to abstract what properties of $\bL$ and $\upi_*(\MU)$ we used to conclude that the map $\bL\to \upi_*(\MU)$ is an isomorphism from only knowing that it is an isomorphism on geometric fixed points.
 Let $f\colon X\to Y$ be a morphism of global group laws such that \begin{enumerate} \item $X$ is $2$-regular, all geometric fixed points $\Phi^A(X)$ are integral domains, and the classes $\psi_n,\psi_m\in X(\T)$ for $n\neq m$ are not multiples of one another. \item $Y$ is $1$-regular. \end{enumerate} Note that the condition on the $\psi_i$ follows if $X$ maps to any global group law with this property, for example the multiplicative one.
 Then if $\Phi^Af$ is an isomorphism for all $A$ (in fact it suffices to consider $A$ with $\pi_0(A)$ cyclic), the map $f$ is already an isomorphism.
-Indeed, the conditions on $X$ guarantee that the classes $\psi_n$ satisfy the analogs of \Cref{prop:psi} and \Cref{lem:psi}, and the $1$-regularity of $Y$ implies that $Y(\T^r)$ is a domain for all $\T^r$, so the same proof applies. \end{Remark}
+Indeed, the conditions on $X$ guarantee that the classes $\psi_n$ satisfy the analogs of \Cref{prop:psi} and \Cref{lem:psi}, and the $1$-regularity of $Y$ implies that $Y(A)$ is a domain for all tori $A$, so the same proof applies. \end{Remark}